EllieChen-Git/frontend-pricing-portal-ERN/README.md

 **1. Advanced Image Metadata Management** - Users will be able to upload a CSV document, which contains metadata of an image (including image URLs).

-**2. Image Flow Management** - Users will be able to organise images hierarchically through the system (e.g. Project -> Building -> Level -> Apartments).
+**2. Image Flow Management** - Users will be able to organise images hierarchically through the system (e.g. Projects -> Buildings -> Levels -> Apartments).

 **3. Advanced Tag Management and Tag Search** - Users will be able to search from existing tags and modify/update tags during the image annotation process.